apryakhin/legion.stanford.edu/profiling.md

 compile-time flags are required.
 However, it is always recommended to compile Legion in release mode (i.e. `DEBUG=0`) before measuring performance.

+Legion Prof outputs its logs in a compressed binary format using `ZLIB`.
+If you don't have `ZLIB` on your system, you can set `USE_ZLIB=0` in your Makefile.

 ### Generating a Profile